JorPoon/Sprint-Challenge-RDBMS/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We will need a third table that connects the ids of the two table.

 ## Project Set Up

 Follow these steps for starting your project.